coding-for-reproducible-research/CfRR_Courses/individual_modules/Introduction_to_Markdown_in_R/5_Processing_RMarkdown_Files.md

 #### Rendering programatically:

 Rendering can be undertaken programatically by calling the `render` function from the `rmarkdown` package in console, specifying the path to the `.Rmd` file to be rendered.
-For example, to render an R Markdown file called `my_file.Rmd`
+For example, to render an R Markdown file called `my_file.Rmd` saved in the downloads folder of a local user's profile